midzer/beerbase/content/breweries/pabst-brewing-company/old-milwaukee.md

 srm: 0
 upc: 0
 ---
 Old Milwaukee.
 A trusted, high quality beer that continually receives the highest awards and accolades from Beer experts across America.
-Old Milwaukee has a long history of celebrating \Blue Collar\" sensibility.
+Old Milwaukee has a long history of celebrating Blue Collar" sensibility.
 Simply said